How to Play Multiplayer on Minecraft Java Edition

 4. The right game version

-This is important: everyone who wants to play together must be running the same Minecraft version.
-If the server is on 1.21.11, all players need to be on 1.21.11.
-If it's on 1.12.2, everyone needs 1.12.2.
+This trips people up constantly: everyone has to be on the same Minecraft version.
+If the server runs 1.21.1, all players need 1.21.1.
+If it's a 1.12.2 server, everyone needs 1.12.2.
+Even minor version differences will block you from connecting.

 To switch versions in the launcher: